 H.G.
 Wells is generally considered a science fiction author, but the world into which the protagonist of his novel propels himself is so unlike ours that this late 19th-century classic propels itself into the realm of fantasy.
 This story does not feature lots of time travel all about, but is instead centered on earth in the distant year 802,701.
 Humans still inhabit the planet (apparently we figured out global warming), but they are not the many superficially different, innately similar peoples of our world today.
 You’ll have to read the book if you want to know who else is around other than the people called the Eloi.

-A hundred years hence, these novels, regarded as a trilogy though conceived as one sprawling epic, will still remain a high water mark of the fantasy genre, a genre that in many ways J.R.R.
+A hundred years hence, these novels, regarded as a trilogy though conceived as one sprawling epic, will still remain a high watermark of the fantasy genre, a genre that in many ways J.R.R.
 Tolkien created with his 1937 novel The Hobbit and then perfected over the next 10 years with The Fellowship of the Ring, The Two Towers, and The Return of the King.
 Even if you have seen the LOTR films many a time, these books still more than deserve a reading.
 Not only will you come to know the characters and story more intimately, but you will enjoy writing and see the very foundation on which almost all recent and contemporary fantasy fiction stands.
+You can also check out our list of books that were better than the movies for more options like this.

 T.H.
 White’s seminal fantasy novel The Once and Future King goes well beyond the Arthurian legends to show us not only the great fabled King of the Britons, but also Arthur the boy, the little lad known by the nickname “Wart” who seems anything but kingly.
 Written as four novellas and joined into a novel in the 1950s, the book is rich in magic, chivalry, and romance and also features plenty of humor as we follow Arthur’s journey from the lad named Wart to the man who holds court at Camelot and leads his Knights of the Round Table.